nicoandra/laravel-data-openapi-generator/README.md

 }
 ```

-In both cases, the generated schema uses `type: string` instead of an object reference.
-The attribute describes the value's exposed representation; it does not change runtime casting or transformation behavior.
+Although the PHP attribute declaration permits class, property, and parameter targets, documented and generated support currently covers `Data` classes and `Data` properties only.
+Controller-parameter handling is not currently implemented.
+In the supported cases, it affects only the generated OpenAPI schema; it does not cast, transform, or otherwise change the runtime value.

 ### `#[Tags(...)]`